-The Jeu de Paume museum in Paris will be hosting an exhibition of Depression-era photographer Dorothea Lange's work from 16 October to 27 January.
-(Or catch it at the Barbican in London this summer.)
-It's a wonderful subject for class work, and we’ll be publishing a Ready to Use Resource and a competition for pupils in September.
-Meantime, you can sign up for a special free teacher’s day visit on 6 November.
-And the Mona Bismarck Center will be offering class visits in English to the exhibition.
+The Jeu de Paume museum in Paris is hosting an exhibition of Depression-era photographer Dorothea Lange's work from 16 October to 27 January.
+It's a wonderful subject for class work, and has inspired our Ready to Use Resource and a competition for pupils.

 © The Dorothea Lange Collection, the Oakland Museum of California,